Jkutkut/42Madrid-so_long/.info/ThingsToDo.md

 ## ThingsToDo:
 - Freeend on create_game
-- mlx name based on bonus
 - put pixel should put on img, not directly on canvas
+- mandatory with only one img
 - End without leaks -> clean_end
   - Invalid map
   - Inconsistent map